 Group Activities and Independent Time

 Smithsonian Journeys is dedicated to providing our travelers with high quality group travel experiences.
 During this unique time, the structure and style of some of your excursions and activities may be altered to ensure your safety and well-being.
 These can include the timing and location of lectures, group excursions, meals and receptions.
 Detailed information will be outlined in your pre-tour documents.

 Many of our tours utilize whisper audio devices for excursions.
 All headsets and controls will be sanitized, and sterilized ear buds will be in sealed plastic bags.
 You will receive a headset at the beginning of the tour that will be in your possession and used only by you for the duration of the tour.
-The audio devices are very helpful not only to aide in listening to any given speaker, but also encourage physical distancing.

 While on your tour, you will have time for independent exploration and meals on your own.
-In the interest of ensuring the health and safety of all group members, both during and outside of scheduled tour activities, guests are required to follow the Smithsonian Journeys Health & Safety Protocols and local health and hygiene regulations intended to prevent the transmission of COVID-19.
+In the interest of ensuring the health and safety of all group members, both during and outside of scheduled tour activities, guests are required to follow these Smithsonian Journeys Health & Safety Protocols and local health and hygiene regulations intended to prevent the transmission of COVID-19.